Exit: An Illusion: Colorism and sexism in Exit

 Dot's theatrical purpose in the show is a representation of issues of colorism and misogynoir within the Black community of that time period.
 Issues of Dot's race and fidelity are brought up throughout the first half, representing the fact that scrutinization of Black women, including those who are mixed, is never-ending and is brought up by those of their own race.
 Instead of including the usual representation of fairer skinned black women, who are seen to be more beautiful and intelligent in the eyes of white people, Bonner writes a representation that addresses the insults they must face from Black men, but also highlights the privilege their fairer skin gives them: An Exit.
 However, this Exit is proven to be a trap.
-Although it seems like passing as a white woman may be salvation from the strife of being a black woman, leaving that identity behind does not guarantee you can truly leave it behind, and that white people will be your saving grace.
+Although it seems like passing as a white woman may be salvation from the strife of being a black woman, leaving that identity behind does not guarantee one can truly leave it behind, and that white people will be one's saving grace.
 Dot's manifested self-hatred is expressed through her disdain for Buddy's friends, referring to them as the n-word.
 Dot's ability to pass off as a white woman is based on the fact that she does resemble a woman who is white.
 Her inability to find a place in either world, due to judgements from both Black people (Buddy's insults) and finding false romance in retreating to the White community (Her "date" with Exit), causes her own demise.